Samir-Kesare/OpsTree-Ansible/roles/Redis_alertingrules/README.md

 ***
 # Conclusion

 This guide illustrates the process of deploying **Alerting Rules** through Ansible.
-By adhering to these instructions, you can effectively provision and set up `node exporter in Attendance server` within your AWS infrastructure.
+By adhering to these instructions, you can effectively provision and set up `Alerting Rules` within your AWS infrastructure.

 ## Contact Information
 | Name            | Email Address                        |